bit10242000/MineD-B/CI/Development.md

 # CI pipeline

 ### Project goals
-1. To integrate with version control system.
+1. To integrate CI pipeline with version control system.
 2. To develop automated testing.
 3. To develop code quality checks.
 4. To develop build automation.